Calculate metrics for one or several partitions

 pc_distance

-: this metric is the method used by Holt et al. (2013).
-It is a ratio of the between-cluster sum of dissimilarity (beta-diversity) versus the total sum of dissimilarity (beta-diversity) for the full dissimilarity matrix.
-In other words, it is calculated on the basis of two elements.
-First, the total sum of dissimilarity is calculated by summing the entire dissimilarity matrix (dist
+: This metric, as used by Holt et al. (2013), is the ratio of the between-cluster sum of dissimilarities (beta-diversity) to the total sum of dissimilarities for the full dissimilarity matrix.
+It is calculated in two steps:Compute the total sum of dissimilarities by summing all elements of the dissimilarity matrix.

-ratio is obtained by dividing the between-cluster sum of dissimilarity by the total sum of dissimilarity.anosim
+ratio is obtained by dividing the between-cluster sum of dissimilarities by the total sum of dissimilarities.

-: This metric is the statistic used in Analysis of Similarities, as suggested in Castro-Insua et al. (2018) (see vegan::anosim()).
-It compares the between-cluster dissimilarities to the within-cluster dissimilarities.
-It is based based on the difference of mean ranks between groups and within groups with the following formula: R = (r_B - r_W)/(N (N-1) / 4), where r_B and r_W are the average ranks between and within clusters respectively, and N is the total number of sites.
-Note that the function does not estimate the significance here, it only computes the statistic - for significance testing see vegan::anosim().avg_endemism
+: This metric is the statistic used in the Analysis of Similarities, as described in Castro-Insua et al. (2018).
+It compares between-cluster and within-cluster dissimilarities.
+The statistic is computed as: R = (r_B - r_W) / (N (N-1) / 4), where r_B and r_W are the average ranks of between-cluster and within-cluster dissimilarities, respectively, and N is the total number of sites.
+Note: This function does not estimate significance; for significance testing, use vegan::anosim().avg_endemism

-: this metric is the average percentage of endemism in clusters as recommended by Kreft & Jetz (2010).
-Calculated as follows: End_mean = sum_i (E_i / S_i)/K where E_i is the number of endemic species in cluster i, S_i is the number of species in cluster i, and K the maximum number of clusters.tot_endemism
+: This metric is the average percentage of endemism in clusters, as recommended by Kreft & Jetz (2010).
+It is calculated as: End_mean = sum_i (E_i / S_i) / K, where E_i is the number of endemic species in cluster i, S_i is the number of species in cluster i, and K is the total number of clusters.tot_endemism

-: this metric is the total endemism across all clusters, as recommended by Kreft & Jetz (2010).
-Calculated as follows: End_tot = E \ C where E is total the number of endemics (i.e., species found in only one cluster) and C is the number of non-endemic species.
+: This metric is the total endemism across all clusters, as recommended by Kreft & Jetz (2010).
+It is calculated as: End_tot = E / C, where E is the total number of endemic species (i.e., species found in only one cluster) and C is the number of non-endemic species.

 References

 Castro-Insua A, Gómez-Rodríguez C & Baselga A (2018) Dissimilarity measures affected by richness differences yield biased delimitations of biogeographic realms.
-Nature Communications, 9(1), 9-11.
+Nature Communications 9, 9-11.

 Author